officialgazette/publication-standard/README.md

 # The publication standard

-The future publication standard (occasionally referred to as "Standard 2.0") can be considered as the centrepiece of the official gazette portal.
+The future publication standard (occasionally referred to as "Schema 2.0") can be considered as the centrepiece of the official gazette portal.
 > [!TIP]
 > To get a better understanding of the interaction between the individual artifacts, it is recommended to read ["Big Picture"](https://github.com/officialgazette/big-picture) first.